azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![In the Cognitive Service account blade, the Endpoint value is circled.](media/image90.png 'Cognitive Service account blade')

-2. On the left-hand menu of the Text API blade, select Keys.
+2. On the left-hand menu of the Text API blade, select Keys

     ![On the Cognitive Service account blade, the Name value (awhotels-sentiment) and its copy button are circled, as is the Key 1 value and its copy button.](media/image91.png 'Cognitive Service account blade')

-3. Copy the value of **Account Name** into the value attribute of **textAnalyticsAccountName** in the Function App's Application Settings.
+3. Copy the value of **Account Name** into the value attribute of **textAnalyticsAccountName** in the Function App's Application Settings

-4. Copy the value of **Key 1** from the blade into the value attribute of the **textAnalyticsAccountKey** in the Function App's Application Settings.
+4. Copy the value of **Key 1** from the blade into the value attribute of the **textAnalyticsAccountKey** in the Function App's Application Settings

 5. Scroll to the top of Application Settings and select **Save**.
 Your application settings should now resemble the following: